elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 ## String Buffers -> Charlists

 The jgit APIs often speak in byte arrays with offset (pointers).
 In xgit, we instead pass around charlists.
-Since a charlist is a singly-linked list, it is conceptually easier (and more performant) to pass around an updated charlist reference and omit the offset parameter, so we do this.
+Since a charlist is a singly-linked list, we pass around updated charlist references without offset parameters because it is conceptually easier (and more performant) to do so.

 ## Localization